owm111/hackneyed-x11-cursors/README.md

 Inkscape is _not_ optional; ImageMagick would revert to its own SVG renderer if it wasn't found, and results would be suboptimal.

-'make dist' will drop you a tarball with the full theme, including the left-handed one.
+'make pack' will drop you a tarball with the full theme, including the left-handed one.
 If you want either the left- or the right-handed theme, use the targets 'ldist' or 'dist', respectively.
 Until the very moment in which these words are being poured to this world of dread, I had absolutely no feedback on the left-handed theme, so I happily assume I have done god's work.

-Other useful targets: theme and theme.left.
+Other useful targets: all, theme and theme.left.
 These only generate the cursor files without packing them.

 License
 -------